wq/wq/docs/overview/setup.md

 pip3 install wq.app
 ```

-Next, create a project folder with js & css subdirectories and an app.build.json.
+Next, create a project folder with js & css subdirectories and a wq.yml configuration file.
 Then run the following from a command prompt:

 ```bash
 cd C:\path\to\my\project